 Typical sources of error and how to avoid them

 Common problems include openings that are too narrow, unfavorable door swings, uneven thresholds, or damaged edge zones.
 These can be avoided if surveying, edge guidance, and shoring are carefully planned and execution uses controlled methods.
 Insufficiently cut reinforcement can lead to spalling; here, a coordinated interplay of cutting and shearing techniques helps.
-In addition, escape routes must be kept clear—even during short construction phases.
+In addition, escape routes must be kept clear – even during short construction phases.
+Obstructed signage, inadequate interim lighting, or incompatible hardware with access control are frequent causes of avoidable delays and should be identified in advance.

 Examples from the fields of application